 My house was built in 1890.
 When I had foundation work done several years ago, the workers dug out a lot of dirt from under my house, and in that dirt they found a bunch of cut and carved stones - pure white marble, limestone, and granite. [more inside]

+Bridget [pics to follow] has been a little bit clumsy lately (missing jumps, etc) and she also went deaf fairly quickly over the course of several weeks.
+Still, she's been basically spry and happy - she's oldish at approximately 12 to 14 years old, but her weight is fine and she checks out fine.
 This morning I woke her up and she has been very unsteady on her rear feet.
 She fell from standing, and she's having trouble walking without falling over.
 We can see it's making her upset but when we pick her up she's happy and chases treats with her paws.
 But the falling is really scaring the crap out of me.
 Does anyone know what might be going on or if there's anything we can do for her?
 Really worried right now - thank you in advance for any advice.

 Approximately how old is this sign, and what font is it?
 The stucco facade could date from as early as the 1920s, but the lettering on the signs looks to my untrained eye to be from the 70s or later.

 We have a 2002 Mazda Protege5 with 140k miles on it.
 The repair costs seem to be escalating and we are trying to decide whether to keep it on the road. [more inside]

 My incredibly awesome niece is turning 16!!! we are close and I'd like to get her something special but have no idea what that could be. [more inside]

 I've had this painting for many years.
 It belonged to my grandfather.
 He owned an antiques store and he traveled a lot in China.
 I'm not sure where it came from/how he obtained it. [more inside]